 ii.
 EES identifies the EAS(s) by applying the ECSP policy (e.g. based only on the UE location);

+5) if the EdgeApp_2 feature is supported and if the "appGroupProfile" attribute is provided within the EasDiscoveryFilter data type, the EES determines the availability of common EAS corresponding to the "appGrpId" attribute.
+If the common EAS is:

+i) not available, then based on the policy if the EES needs to select the common EAS, the EES shall identify an EAS matching the received "appGrpId" attribute based on the EAS discovery filters or the ECSP policy.
+The EES shall store the common EAS information and related "appGrpId" attribute and EES shall trigger common EAS announcement procedure as specified in clause 5.14 of 3GPP TS 29.558 [4]; and

+ii) available at the EES, then the EES provides information of that EAS as part for EAS discovery response;

+NOTE: The EES may have previously determined and stored the common EAS for application group ID, or the EES may have received the common EAS selection information for application group ID during the common EAS announcement procedure as specified in clause 5.14 of 3GPP TS 29.558 [4].

-5) the EES may trigger the EAS management system to instantiate the EAS that matches with EAS discovery filter IEs;
+6) the EES may trigger the EAS management system to instantiate the EAS that matches with EAS discovery filter IEs;

-6) if the EdgeApp_2 feature is supported and the EEC indicates the EAS selection support within the "easSelSupInd" attribute, the EES shall select one matching EAS that fulfils the EEC requirements as described in bullets 2), 3) and 4), and the EES shall provide the selected EAS information to the EEC within the "discoveredEas" attribute;
+7) if the EdgeApp_2 feature is supported and the EEC indicates the EAS selection support within the "easSelSupInd" attribute, the EES shall select one matching EAS that fulfils the EEC requirements as described in bullets 2), 3) and 4), and the EES shall provide the selected EAS information to the EEC within the "discoveredEas" attribute;